Marvel Trading Card Game: Reception

 On the handheld versions, many reviewers complained that Marvel Trading Card Game's layout made it difficult to play, as there wasn't enough room on the small screens for the playing field of a match.
 IGN referred to the presentation and visuals as "abysmal".
 GameSpot described the game's portrayal of plot twist chains as "an alien tax return".
 The text on individual cards on the PSP version was considered difficult to read, but the DS format of holding the console sideways to play was praised.

 Reviewers praised the gameplay options available to players, although GameZone described the story mode as "bland" and IGN called it "too long for its own good".
 Multiplayer gameplay was well received.
 GameSpot called the multiplayer "surprisingly solid" and Pocket Gamer described the choice of online modes as "a raft of pleasing multiplayer options."
-IGN said of the PSP version "Though MTCG's single-player is fairly deep and enjoyable, the focus is on multiplayer ...
+IGN said of the PSP version "Though MTCGs single-player is fairly deep and enjoyable, the focus is on multiplayer ...
 It's only through the infrastructure online mode that you can access the aspects of MTCG that make it worth the $30 purchase."